 Is a labyrinth like a maze?

 No, it is not like a maze.
 A maze is designed to confuse the user.
 It is a problem to be solved, a left-brain task that requires the user to think analytically, logically, and sequentially.
 A labyrinth is not designed to confuse.
 It is one circuitous path to the center and out again.
 The entrance is also the exit.
 It is designed to help you find your way out.
-It is a right brain task that involves intuition and creativity (note: the first turn both in and out of the labyrinth is to the left, activating the right, “intuitive” brain).
+It is a right brain task that involves intuition and creativity (note: the first turn both in and out of the labyrinth is to the left, perhaps intended to activate the right, “intuitive” brain).

 A personal journey: